DennisSchulmeister/SynthExperiments/Csound/Tuning Fork/README.md

 [Sound Demo](Demos/Tuning%20Fork.mp3?raw=true)

-This is just a very, very basic MIDI synthesizer that plays a sine wave with fixed amplitude envelope, when MIDI events are received.
+This is just a very, very basic MIDI synthesizer that plays a sine wave with fixed amplitude envelope when MIDI events are received.
 There is also a small UI to play the synthesizer on screen.
-It simply serves as a project template and test best for the Csound language bindings on Android.
+It simply serves as a project template and test bed for the Csound language bindings on Android.